chailiyuan/learngit/readme.txt

-this is the frist edit.
+this is the frist edit. modification.